SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

+# Problem 2: The Lift

 [slide]
-# Problem 2: The Lift
-## Description
+# Description
-Write a program that **finds a place for the tourist on a lift.**
+Write a program that checks for **empty seats on a lift.**

-Every wagon should have a maximum of **4 people on it.**
+Each of the cabins of the lift can fit no **more than 4 people.**

-If a wagon is full you should direct the people to the **next one with space available.**
+If a cabin is full you should direct the people to the next one with available seats.

 ## Input

-* On the first line you, will receive how many people are waiting to get on the lift
+* On the first line you, will receive the number of people waiting in line to get on the lift.

-* On the second line, you will you will receive the current state of the lift separated by ` ` (empty space).
+* On the second line, you will receive the current state of the lift – a string of numbers `(0-4)` each number representing the number of people in each next cabin, separated by an empty space.

 ## Output

-**When there is no more available space left on the lift,** or **there are no more people in the queue**, you should print on the console the final state of the lift's wagons separated by ` ` (empty space) and one of the following messages:
+When you run out of empty seats, or if there are no more people on the queue you should print out one of the following messages:

-* If there are no more people and the lift have empty spots you should print:
+* If there are no more people queueing but there are some seats left on the lift:

-`The lift has empty spots!`
+`There is room for more passengers!`

+Followed by:
-`{wagons separated by ' '}`
+`{the state of each cabin, separated by ' '}`

-* If there are still people on the queue and no more available space, you should print:
+* If there are people left on the queue but no more seats available:

-`There isn't enough space! {people} people in a queue!`
+`The lift is full. {people} people currently in line.`

+Followed by:
-`{wagons separated by ' '}`
+`{the state of each cabin, separated by ' '}`

-* If the lift is full and there are no more people in the queue, you should print only the wagons separated by ` `
+* If the lift is full and there are no more people waiting to get in, you should just print out the state of each cabin separated by a single space.

 [code-task title="The Lift" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]